How You Like That: Background and release

 On May 4, 2020, it was reported that the group had finished recording their new album and were working on a schedule to shoot a music video later that month.
 On May 18, YG Entertainment shared an update on the project, projected for a June 2020 release, and revealed that more than ten songs were expected for their first full-length album.
 On June 10, YG Entertainment released the teaser poster to the single on social media and confirmed the comeback date to be June 26.
 Three days later, YG Entertainment released a prologue of the group's newest reality show, 24/365 with Blackpink, ahead of its launch on July 4, via YouTube.
 The show documents their comeback alongside sharing their lives through vlogs.
 According to member Jisoo in the prologue of 24/365 with Blackpink, the song represented a move from previous "powerful" music, describing it as more "swag".

 On June 15, YG Entertainment released individual posters of the members.
-The teaser video was released on June 21.
-The official group teaser poster was revealed on June 22.
+The teaser video was released on June 21, while the official group teaser poster was revealed the following day.
 The music video teaser was released on June 24, and the song officially premiered on June 26, 2020, after an hour-long live countdown.
 A physical version of the single was released on July 17, 2020, featuring the song and its instrumental.

 Composition

-"How You Like That" was written by Teddy Park, Danny Chung, R. Tee, 24 and produced by the later three.
+"How You Like That" was composed and produced by Teddy, R.Tee, and 24, while its lyrics were penned by Teddy and Danny Chung.
 Musically, "How You Like That" is an EDM, hip hop, trap, club and pop song about "not being daunted by dark situations and to not lose the confidence and strength to stand up again".
 A "thrillingly bombastic lead single", Billboard wrote, the track "fuses pop, trap and hip-hop with regal horn blasts and a braggadocious hook."
-In terms of musical notation, the song is written in the key of B major and has a tempo of 130 beats per minute.